Rebecca Webber is a shareholder in the firm of Skelton Taintor & Abbott in Auburn, Maine, practicing principally in the areas of:

 Rebecca is known as a strong advocate for her clients.
 She provides quality legal services with an eye toward reducing, not increasing, litigation costs.

 Rebecca is admitted to practice in the state and federal courts of Maine and to the First Circuit Court of Appeals.
 She is a member of the Maine State and Androscoggin County Bar Associations, the Maine Trial Lawyers’ Association, National Employment Lawyers Association (NELA), Society of Human Resource Management (SHRM), and the Central Maine Human Resources Association.
 She has repeatedly been a leader in the Labor and Employment section of the Maine Bar Association.
-She is also the President of the Central Maine Human Resource Association for 2016-2018.
+She is on the board of the Central Maine Human Resource Association and was President in 2016-2018.